DIAGNijmegen/website-content/content/pages/highlights/ICAI_opening.md

-title: Opening of Thira Lab and Radboud AI for Health Lab.
+title: Opening Thira Lab and Radboud AI for Health Lab on September 16
 date: 2019-08-26
 description: We proudly invite you to the opening event on Monday September 16 of two newly established AI initiatives at Radboud university medical center: Radboud AI for Health and Thira Lab.
 These are the first two Nijmegen-based 'labs' within the nationwide Innovation Center for Artificial Intelligence (ICAI).
 picture: news/ICAI_logo.jpg